-A building that sparked decades of disputes
+Hallgrimskirkja Church is a building that sparked decades of disputes

 Hallgrímskirkja is a very Icelandic architectural phenomenon

-At the time when the initial design began, only a few artists, natural scientist, and few people interested in traveling the countryside in Iceland for the purpose of enjoyment, really understood the value of our natural wonders.
-Guðjón Samúelsson was one of those who knew and appreciated the Icelandic nature.
-Born and raised at Hunkubakkar only a few minutes’ walk from Fjaðrárgljúfur canyon and having the mind of an artist and designer, it is not difficult to understand why he sought inspiration from many natural wonders.
+When the initial design at Hallgrímskirkja church started, only a few artists, natural scientists, and people interested in traveling the countryside of Iceland for enjoyment really understood the value of our landscapes and natural wonders.
+Guðjón Samúelsson was one of those who knew and appreciated Iceland’s nature.
+Born and raised at Hunkubakkar, only a few minutes’ walk from Fjaðrárgljúfur Canyon, and having the mind of an artist and designer, it is not difficult to understand why he sought inspiration from many natural wonders.

 The name and the historical source

-Hallgrímskirkja or The Church of Hallgrímur took its name from one of the most prominent individuals in the 17th century.
-Hallgrímur Pétursson (1614–1674) was a minister at Hvalsneskirkja in the Reykjanes Peninsula and later the Saurbær Church in Hvalfjörður.
-His life was quite colorful but an influential pastor at his time.
-Hallgrímur was also a poet and wrote some of the most important hymns in Iceland.
-His work, the Passion Hymns, consisting of 50 hymns dedicated to "The history of the pain and death of our Lord, Jesus Christ," is regarded as one of the most valuable contributions in Icelandic literature.
+Hallgrímskirkja, or The Hallgrímskirkja church, took its name from one of the most prominent individuals in the 17th century.
+Hallgrímur Pétursson (1614–1674) was a minister at Hvalsneskirkja in the Reykjanes Peninsula and later the Saurbær Church in Hvalfjörður fjord.
+His life was quite colorful, but he was an influential pastor for his time.
+Hallgrímur was also a poet who wrote some of Iceland's most important hymns.
+His work, the Passion Hymns, consisting of 50 hymns dedicated to "the history of the pain and death of our Lord, Jesus Christ," is regarded as one of the most valuable contributions to Icelandic literature.